 A dry socket can heal on its own, but it’s painful and may take longer to heal without treatment.
 It occurs when the blood clot that forms after an extraction dissolves, exposing the bone and nerves.
 This can lead to serious pain and a slower healing process.
 If you suspect a dry socket, it’s best to contact our office.
 We can provide treatments to relieve pain and promote faster healing.

 A tooth extraction is a necessary general dentistry treatment that will help improve the oral health of many patients.
-If you are experiencing tooth pain or need to schedule your regular dental appointment, contact Storts Family Dentistry today.
-You can reach us at (580) 260-3410 or by requesting an appointment online.
+If you have tooth pain or need to make your regular dental appointment, contact Storts Family Dentistry today.
+You can reach us at (580) 260-3410 or schedule an appointment online.